 Life can be messy, unpredictable, and unfair, our plant scapes say.
 Flowers blossom when the sun is shining, and tilt (and sometimes fall) when the storms come.
 But life will go on, in one way or another.
 When we partner up with nature in our gardens, she enables us to persevere through it all--not just doggedly but with beauty and art and music.

-Follow our blog , Digging Deeper, for horticultural tips and behind-the-scenes glimpses of the garden!
+Follow our blog , Digging Deeper, for horticultural tips, behind-the-scenes glimpses of the garden, and random contributions.
 Either fill out the form below, or learn more here!